bertoforteza/clevapp/README.md

 The application can be accessed in a web browser at `http://localhost:3000/`.

-The deployed version of the application can be found at [https://clevapp.netlify.app/](https://clevapp.netlify.app/).
+The deployed version of the application can be found at [ClevApp web site](https://clevapp.netlify.app/).

+### Credentials

+- Username: admin
+- Password: adminadmin

 ## Contributing